Lewis Pragasam: Early life

 Pragasam was born on 10 August 1957 in Brickfields, Kuala Lumpur.
 His father was of Indian origin while his mother was from Rangoon in then Burma.
 He did not have formal music training, but, in his later years, he was a student of Indian mridangam player Karaikudi Mani.
 Growing up in Brickfields, he was exposed to a melting pot of ethnicities and cultures.
 He would later attribute some of his works to the early exposure that he had to Indian Hindu temple drummers, Chinese drummers preparing for the dragon dances, and the Buddhist monks in the monasteries.

 Career

 The Revolvers and jazz fusion

 In 1976, Pragasam joined the Revolvers, a Kuala Lumpur band, starting out as a drummer.
 His transition to jazz fusion was driven by his admiration for American jazz percussionist Billy Cobham, who was then playing with John McLaughlin's Mahavishnu Orchestra.
 This shift laid the foundation for his future endeavors in the fusion of Asian and Western music.
 In 1977, Pragasam also helped organize the first jazz rock concert in Malaysia at the University of Malaya.

 Asiabeat

 Pragasam founded the progressive Jazz fusion band Asiabeat in 1979.
 The band gained recognition for its cosmic progressive, all-percussion style, fusing Asian ethnic rhythms with Western jazz.
-The group released a self-titled album, Asiabeat Project in 1983, and followed it up with Dare to Dream (1984), Drumusique (1993), Monsoon (1994), and after a long break, Akar (2021).
+The group released a self-titled album, The Asiabeat Project in 1983, and followed it up with Dare to Dream (1984), Spirit Of The People (1991) Drumusique (1993), Monsoon (1994), Urban Beyond (2007) and Akar (2021).